 - 1/2 cup cold unsalted butter , cut into small cubes

 - 2 tablespoons minced fresh chives

-- Preheat oven to 450 degrees F. Grease a baking sheet with nonstick cooking spray.
+- Preheat oven to 450 degrees F. Line a baking sheet with parchment paper.

 - In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.

 - Cut in the butter with a pastry cutter or your hands, until the mixture resembles small crumbs.